department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/research/SecureMessaging_Round1_Usability/conversation_guide.md

 - Who do you think would respond to your message?
 - How long would you expect it would take to get a response to your message?
 - How would you send this message?
-- If you had a new question for your care team how would you send them a message?
+- If you had a new question for one of your providers, Dr. Hergst, how would you send them a message?

 ### Things to watch for:
 - What do users mean by “provider”?
 An individual or a group?